For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've numbered the statement above to explain what each part means.
 This student has already graduated and is most likely a few years into making repayments by this stage.

-Their statement shows what happened in the financial year of April 2015 – April 2016.
+Their statement shows what happened in the financial year April 2015 – April 2016.

-This amount is the total loan that the graduate started with at the beginning of this statement period.
+This amount is what the graduate owed at the beginning of this statement period.
 This will be the total amount they borrowed plus interest, minus any repayments (if any have been paid).

 If this graduate were to look at the closing balance on their previous Student Loan statement (for the financial year April 2014 – April 2015), it would be the same amount as the opening balance here (£21,556.67).